intake/intake/README_refactor.md

 The imports are declared and deferred until needed, so there is no need to make all those intake-* repos with their own dependencies.
 (Of course, you might still want to declare packages and requirements; considering whether catalogs should have requirements, but this is better suited for something like conda-project).
+The arguments accepted are the same as for the target function, and the method `.doc()` will show this.

 ### New features

 - recommendation system to try to guess the right data type from a URL or existing function call, and readers that can use that type (and for each, tells you the instance it makes and provides docs).
- Will eventually have a graph tracer to answer: "I have this type but I want this other type, what set of steps get me there"
+ Can be extended to "I have this type but I want this other type, what set of steps get me there"
 - embracing any compute engines as first-class (e.g., duck, dask, ray, spark) or none
 - no constraints on the types of data that can/should be returned
-- pipeline building tools, including explicit conversion, types operations, generalised getattr and getitem (think dask delayed) and apply.
+- pipeline building tools, including explicit conversion, types operations, generalised getattr and getitem (like dask delayed) and apply.
 Most of these available as "transform" attributes, including new namespaces like "reader.np.max(..)" will call numpy on whatever the reader makes, but lazily.
 - output functions, as a special type of "conversion", returning a new data description for further manipulation.
 This is effectively caching (would like to add conditions to the pipeline, only load and